KennethLangedal/CHILS/README.md

 ## Installation

-Compile the project by running
+On linux with GCC, compile the project by running
 ```
 make
 ```
-This will produce an executable called CHILS.
+This will produce an executable called CHILS and a library libCHILS.a.

 There are no dependencies besides an OpenMP-compatible compiler.
 Adjust the CC variable in the Makefile if you prefer another compiler than GCC.
-Note that the code was only tested on Linux.
+For other common compilers and operating systems, see the later [installation](#installation-for-macos-and-windows) section.
+For details on how to use CHILS as a library in your project, see the [API](#api) section.

 ## Program Options